wcswesley7-design/GhostPay/README.md

 # GhostPay

-GhostPay is a minimalist fintech prototype with a secure API, ledger-backed accounts, and a premium clean-tech UI.
+GhostPay is a minimalist fintech prototype with a secure API, ledger-backed accounts, and a refined clean-tech UI.

 ## Features
 - JWT-authenticated sessions with bcrypt password hashing